markaj-nordic/connectedhomeip/docs/guides/chip_tool_guide.md

 This tutorial is using the
-[Matter lighting app example](https://github.com/project-chip/connectedhomeip/tree/master/examples/lighting-app) with the Bluetooth LE commissioning.
+[Matter lighting app example](https://github.com/project-chip/connectedhomeip/tree/master/examples/lighting-app) with the Bluetooth LE commissioning method support.
 You can use other Matter examples and still follow this procedure.
 If you use a different example, the [Step 7](#step-7-control-application-data-model-clusters) may vary depending on the clusters implemented in your application.